prime31/Nez/README.md

 ```

 Installing through NuGet, the contents of the `DefaultContent` content folder are also included in the package.
 You will find them under `packages/Nez.{VERSION}/tools`.

-Note that NuGet packages are compiled release DLLs!
-They will not contain any debug code such as the DebugConsole or debug visualization classes!

 ---